-The three-tier network has dominated the data centre since the late 1990s, but recent moves toward a virtualised, service-oriented, converged infrastructure has spawned demand for a flat network topology that had been abandoned years ago.
+The three-tier network has dominated the data centre since the late 1990s, but recent moves toward a virtualised, service-oriented, converged infrastructure has spawned demand for a flat network topology that had been years ago.

 Flat network believers say that reducing the number of switching tiers enables the kind of any-to-any connectivity between servers and nodes on the network that allows for rapid and automated VM migration.
 They also say it will diminish latency and could ultimately reduce management overhead.

 In this guide, we explore the considerations that network architects took before moving into flat networks, as well as related technologies such as network fabrics and virtual cluster switching that enable deeper manageability in a flat network topology.

 For much of the last decade, networks have been designed to remain in place for many years, and once implemented they have been challenging and costly to change.
 However, this is changing as rapid developments in higher-level data centre trends impact the requirements of the network, according to Andrew Buss, service director for Freeform Dynamics.

 In fact, Buss argued that virtualisation and the cloud are pushing network architects to invest in simplifying the network topology to support a dynamic infrastructure.

 Moving away from a three-tier approach to a flattened network simplifies the traffic flows in the data centre, making virtual workload redeployments and general operations management much simpler.

 Read more about the drivers IT architects should consider for data centre networking investment.

 In the data centre: Flat network topology and converged storage